Au Yeong Wai Yhann: Biography

-Au was born in Singapore on 18 January 1999.
+Au Yeong was born in Singapore on 18 January 1999.
 She studied the Extended International Baccalaureate Diploma Programme at the Singapore Sports School, studying in three years instead of the usual two to enable her to focus on training alongside school.
 Her sister Au Yeong Wai Lynn is also a squash player.

-Au won the girls under 19s competition at the 2016 Singapore National Junior Squash Championships and at the 2016 Old Chang Kee Marigold Singapore Squash Open.
+Au Yeong won the girls under 19s competition at the 2016 Singapore National Junior Squash Championships and at the 2016 Old Chang Kee Marigold Singapore Squash Open.
 At the 2016 Asian Individual Squash Championships in Taipei, China, Yhann was called up to the Singapore national team for the first time.
 She and the team finished sixth.

-Au made her PSA World Tour debut in 2017, due to a wildcard entry at the 2017 Women's Asian Individual Squash Championships in Chennai, but was eliminated in the first round by Liu Tsz-Ling of Hong Kong.
-In the same year, Au represented Singapore at the 2017 Southeast Asian Games (SEA Games) in Kuala Lumpur, Malaysia, winning bronze in the mixed doubles and silver with the Singaporean women's team.
+Au Yeong made her PSA World Tour debut in 2017, due to a wildcard entry at the 2017 Women's Asian Individual Squash Championships in Chennai, but was eliminated in the first round by Liu Tsz-Ling of Hong Kong.
+In the same year, Au Yeong represented Singapore at the 2017 Southeast Asian Games (SEA Games) in Kuala Lumpur, Malaysia, winning bronze in the mixed doubles and silver with the Singaporean women's team.

-Au competed in her final junior squash tournament, the British Junior Open in Birmingham, West Midlands, in 2018.
+Au Yeong competed in her final junior squash tournament, the British Junior Open in Birmingham, West Midlands, in 2018.

-At the 2019 SEA Games, Au won silver in the mixed team event and bronze in the women's singles event.
-At the Marigold National Squash Championships in December 2020, Au won the tournament, beating Gracia Chua in the final match.
+At the 2019 SEA Games, Au Yeong won silver in the mixed team event and bronze in the women's singles event.
+At the Marigold National Squash Championships in December 2020, Au Yeong won the tournament, beating Gracia Chua in the final match.

-Au has won seven Singapore Squash Open national women's squash titles.
+Au Yeong has won seven Singapore Squash Open national women's squash titles.
 From 2022 to 2025, she was ranked the top female Singaporean squash player.

-In 2022 Au also played in the CAS Serena Hotels/Combaxx International Squash Championships in Islamabad, Pakistan, during October 2022, winning the second round, before being beaten by Malik Khafagy of Egypt in the semi final match.
+In 2022, Au Yeong also played in the CAS Serena Hotels/Combaxx International Squash Championships in Islamabad, Pakistan, during October 2022, winning the second round, before being beaten by Malik Khafagy of Egypt in the semi final match.

-In September 2023, Au became the first female Singaporean squash player to win a PSA Challenger Tour event, beating England’s Kiera Marshall 3–1 in the Schraglage Squash Open final in Germany.
+In September 2023, Au Yeong became the first female Singaporean squash player to win a PSA Challenger Tour event, beating England’s Kiera Marshall 3–1 in the Schraglage Squash Open final in Germany.